jasonjjjc/jasonjjjc/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the UK.

-- 🔭 After years working in psychiatry to help people solve mental health problems, I realised I could have a huge impact on the world with code, so I trained with the <a href="https://www.schoolofcode.com/">School of Code</a> to become a Software Engineer.
-I am now able to contribute to frontend and backend development for building web applications that can truly make the world a better place.
+- 🔭 After years working in psychiatry to help people solve mental health problems, I realised I could help many more people with code, so I trained with the <a href="https://www.schoolofcode.com/">School of Code</a> to become a web developer.
+I am so excited that I am now contributing to front-end and back-end development for building real-world web applications that truly make the world a better place.
 - 🌱 I am currently working with my previous employers in the NHS to create workflow automation tools to greatly increase productivity for colleagues I used to work with.
-- ⚡ In my free time I help others work on their coding skills on codewars.com
+- ⚡ In my free time I help others work on their coding skills on codewars.com, and working my way through LeetCode challenges!

 ---